HomeFAQs › Social Impact

 Agro-gastronomic linkages stop being a sustainability intention once they are measured with data: in Latin America and the Caribbean, each additional 10% of a restaurant's purchases from certified local producers generates between 1.4 and 1.9 indirect jobs in the agrifood chain per direct front-of-house job, per CEPAL estimates for medium urban economies.
 The obstacle is not operator willingness but territorial information asymmetry: without a Geographic Information System (GIS) crossing producer supply with gastronomic demand by corridor, the linkage stays anecdotal.
 SATE Institute, with technology ally Masterestaurant S.A.S., documents that cross-reference through the Gastronomic Radar as evidence for local economic development (LED) programs.

-Diego F. Parra has documented with Masterestaurant's technical framework that 58% of independent restaurants in mid-sized Latin American cities do not know which agricultural suppliers operate within an efficient purchasing radius, perpetuating dependence on long-distance intermediaries with logistics overcost of 12% to 22%.
+58% of independent restaurants in mid-sized Latin American cities don't know which agricultural suppliers operate within an efficient purchasing radius — I've documented this with Masterestaurant's technical framework across dozens of operations.
+That blind spot perpetuates dependence on long-distance intermediaries, with logistics overcost running 12% to 22%.

-Without location intelligence, a public procurement or Short Supply Chain (SSC) program cannot demonstrate attribution: it cannot tell whether the linkage occurred because of the program or by market inertia, and that evidence gap weakens the renewal of concessional funds.
+Without location intelligence, no public procurement or Short Supply Chain program can demonstrate attribution: it can't tell whether the linkage came from the program or from market inertia.
+Over time, that evidence gap weakens the renewal of concessional funds.

 Side-by-side comparison